npvarma/NN_model/README.md

 # NN_model
-A simple barebones Neural Network model.
-Under **continuous development** for my own use as I go through the courses.
+A simple Neural Network model implemented in Python to learn and apply the theory.
+Includes regularization methods and mini-batch gradient descent.
+Batch normalization and multi-nominal clacissicaitions are in the pipeline and not implemented yet.

 Usage: